enzo-project/enzo-dev/doc/manual/source/physics/star_particles.rst

 .. _star_particles:

-Star, Black Hole, Sink, and Active Particles
+Star, Black Hole and Sink Particles
 ============================================

 There are many different subgrid models of star formation and feedback